KathyReid/opensource-voice-tools/README.md

 * [Artie Bias Corpus](https://github.com/artie-inc/artie-bias-corpus/) - A corpus and set of tools for detecting _demographic bias_ in ASR systems.

+* [Berlin Database of Emotional Speech](http://emodb.bilderbar.info/download/) - A tagged corpus (in German/Deutsche) of speech tagged with emotions.

 ## Glossary